kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 - Kitchener is found through `Noura <- User -> Kitchener`

 ### Returning Variable Length Relationships

-Current implmentation binds variable length relationships as a `LIST` of `INTERNAL_ID` where entries 0,2,4,... represent node IDs and entries 1,3,5,... represent relationship IDs.
+A varible length relationship is a `STURCT{LIST[NODE], LIST[REL]}`.
+Returning a variable length relationship will return all properties
 ```
 MATCH (a:User)-[e:Follows*1..2]->(b:User)
 WHERE a.name = 'Adam'